arepetti/ingest/docs/setup/ms-teams.md

 Before you begin, confirm you have:

 - An **Azure subscription** where you can create an Azure Bot resource and a Microsoft Entra app registration.
-- A **Microsoft 365 organizational tenant** with **Microsoft Teams** — the kind councils and businesses use with work/school accounts.
+- A **Microsoft 365 organizational tenant** with **Microsoft Teams** — the kind organisations use with work/school accounts.
 You need a Teams administrator (or equivalent) who can enable custom app upload.
 - **Ingest reachable over public HTTPS** — the Bot Framework connector must POST to your messaging endpoint from the internet.
 A hostname behind Azure Container Apps ingress, App Service, or your own reverse proxy is fine; `localhost` is not.
 - The **Integrations feature enabled** on the server (`Integrations:Enabled`, **on by default** — see [Configuration reference](#configuration-reference) below).